 1."Visual Databases in Architecture: Recent Advances in Design and Decision Making" by Alexander Koutamanis

-“Visual Databases in Architecture: Recent Advances in Design and Decision Making” Book Review: This book is written for the undergraduate students of architecture.
-It can also be used by architect professionals.
-This book is a collection of research papers on the topics of architecture.
-It contains papers presented at the Decision Support Systems in Architecture and Urban Planning Conference.
-It discusses recent advances in the field of visual databases in architecture.
-It also discusses the applications and fundamental principles of visual databases.
-This book has included many diagrams and figures.
-It also has included many practical case studies.
+“Visual Databases in Architecture: Recent Advances in Design and Decision Making” Book Review: This book is specifically designed for undergraduate students of architecture, but it also serves as a valuable resource for architect professionals.
+It is a compilation of research papers focused on various topics within the field of architecture.
+These papers were originally presented at the Decision Support Systems in Architecture and Urban Planning Conference.
+The book discusses recent advancements in visual databases within the architectural context, exploring their applications and fundamental principles.
+Abundant diagrams, figures, practical case studies, and illustrations are included throughout the book, enhancing the reader’s understanding and engagement with the subject matter.

 2."Autocad 2017 for Architectural Design" by Tutorial Books